 5 G creates tremendous opportunities for social digitalization and industrial interconnection.
-On top of the physical infrastructure, diversified service requirements (eMBB, mMTC, and uRLLC) can be met in the service-oriented endto-end network slicing (E2E-NS) architecture.
+On top of the physical infrastructure, diversified service requirements (eMBB, mMTC, and uRLLC) can be met in the service-oriented end-to-end network slicing (E2E-NS) architecture.
 The E2E-NS architecture supports both the co-existent accesses of multiple standards (5G, LTE, and Wi-Fi), and the coordination between different site types (macro cell, micro cell, and pico cell base stations), which is mainly attributed to the flexible orchestration and on-demand deployment of virtualized network functions (VNFs) [1] [2] [3].

 The substantive characteristics of the E2E-NS architecture is cloudification.
 It involves the transformation from traditional hardbox network functions to the all-on-cloud management & control planes [4].
 In this architecture, network slicing is the key to enabling networking capabilities for vertical industries.
-Many business players, such as infrastructure providers (InPs), cloud providers, edge & cloud service providers (a.k.a. tenants), service subscribers (i.e. users), service brokers and mobile virtual network operators (MVNOs) are involved [5] [6].
-The InP offers the physical network infrastructure to the MVNO by leasing or selling
+Many business players, such as infrastructure providers (InPs), mobile network operators (MNOs), cloud providers (one kind of InPs actually), edge & cloud service providers (a.k.a. tenants), service subscribers (i.e. users), service brokers and mobile virtual network operators (MVNOs) are involved [5] [6].
+For the scenario considered in

 - H. Zhao, S. Deng, Z. Liu, and J. Yin are with the College of Computer Science and Technology, Zhejiang University, Hangzhou 310058, China.
-E-mail: {hliangzhao, dengsg, liuzijie, zjuyjw}@zju.edu.cn. - Z. Xiang is with Zhejiang University City College, Hangzhou 310015, China.
+E-mail: (hliangzhao, dengsg, liuzijie, zjuyjw)@zju.edu.cn. - Z. Xiang is with Zhejiang University City College, Hangzhou 310015, China.
 E-mail: xiangzhengzhe@zju.edu.cn. - S. Dustdar is with the Distributed Systems Group, TU Wien, 1040 Vienna, Austria.
-E-mail: dustdar@dsg.tuwien.ac.at. - A. Y. Zomaya is with the School of Computer Science, University of Sydney, Sydney, NSW 2006, Australia. - E-mail: albert.zomaya@sydney.edu.au. - Shuiguang Deng is the corresponding author.
+E-mail: dustdar@dsg.tuwien.ac.at. - A. Y. Zomaya is with the School of Computer Science, University of Sydney, Sydney, NSW 2006, Australia. - E-mail: albert.zomaya@sydney.edu.au.
+Shuiguang Deng is the corresponding author.

-and is responsible for hardware upgrades and maintenance.
+hardware upgrades and maintenance.
 After having control of the physical networks, the MVNO virtualizes the network resources, divides each kind of resource into slices, and rents them to the tenants according to tenants' demand.
 Therewith, each tenant creates service instances based on its slices, and provides services to its subscribers.
-Normally, the level of services are stated in Service Level Agreements (SLAs) [7].
+Normally, the level of services are stated in Service Level Agreements (SLAs).
 SLAs define the metrics to measure and show if the expected quality of service (QoS) is achieved or not.
 The process is illustrated in Fig. 1.